Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory

-The Jackiw-Teitelboim gravity with non-vanishing cosmological constant coupled to Liouville theory is considered as a non-critical string on $d$ dimensional flat space-time.
-It is discussed how the presence of cosmological constant leads to consider additional constraints on the parameters of the theory, even though the conformal anomaly is independent of the cosmological constant.
-The constraints agree with the necessary conditions required to ensure that the tachyon field turns out to be a primary prelogarithmic operator within the context of the world-sheet conformal field theory.
+Jackiw-Teitelboim gravity with non-vanishing cosmological constant coupled to Liouville theory is considered as a non-critical string on $d$ dimensional flat spacetime.
+It is discussed how the presence of cosmological constant yields additional constraints on the parameter space of the theory, even when the conformal anomaly is independent of the cosmological constant.
+Such constraints agree with the necessary conditions for the tachyon field to be a primary --prelogarithmic-- operator of the worldsheet conformal field theory.
 Thus, the linearized tachyon field equation allows to impose the diagonal condition for the interaction term.

-We analyze the neutralization of the Liouville mode induced by the coupling to the Jackiw-Teitelboim lagrangian.
-The standard free field prescription leads to obtain explicit expressions for three-point functions for the case of vanishing cosmological constant in terms of a product of Shapiro-Virasoro integrals; this fact is a consequence of the mentioned neutralization effect.
+We analyze the neutralization of the Liouville mode induced by the coupling to the Jackiw-Teitelboim Lagrangian.
+The free field prescription leads to obtain explicit expressions for three-point correlation functions for the case of vanishing cosmological constant in terms of a product of Shapiro-Virasoro integrals.
+This is a consequence of the mentioned neutralization effect.

 0.3 cm